-While metal buildings are safe from rot and termites, they can still be harmed by excessive moisture.
+While metal buildings are safe from rot and termites, they can still suffer harm from excessive moisture.
 Damp insulation is less effective at regulating temperatures in a steel building and may promote mold or mildew growth, making the building interior smell musty and potentially contributing to allergy or asthma problems.
 In addition, wet insulation that’s in constant contact with metal surfaces can cause corrosion—even for surface-treated metals.
 The panels and fasteners may begin to rust, leading to premature failure of these materials.

 Why Does Condensation Occur in Metal Buildings?

 Understanding how and why condensation occurs in steel structures is the first step in preventing this problem.
 There are two factors that must be present in order for condensation to form.
 First, the air must be moist.
 The higher the humidity in the air, the greater the chances of condensation.
 Ideally, a metal building interior should have a humidity level between 30-50%.
 Higher levels of humidity make condensation much more likely.
 The second factor is the temperature difference between the surface and the surrounding air.
 Warm air can hold more moisture than cold air.
 A metal building in a chilly climate where temps fall into the 30s for extended periods will have very cold walls.
 When warm, moist air inside the building hits the cold surface, it becomes chilled and deposits condensation on the metal.